Pink Panther Stingray: 1965 Chevrolet Corvette Coupe with a Bold Personality

 This seller/dealer has had his cars featured countless times over the years.
 His business has and will be for sale until the end of time.
 It’s more of a junkyard than dealer, the prices are too high, he has 455 items listed with a total of 9 sales over the last 3 months.

 You could make a case for this car at a substantial discount.
-Other than the color, which would always be divisive, it doesn’t appear that the workmanship was shoddy.
+Other than the color, which would always have been divisive, it doesn’t appear that the workmanship was shoddy.
 This was a product of its time, just leave it as it is and drive it, but not at its current asking price.

 Steve R